 Iran rules out broader U.S. talks as Trump hints at sending 2nd carrier

-Israeli Prime Minister Benjamin Netanyahu was expected to push Trump at a meeting Wednesday for Tehran's ballistic missile arsenal to be included in any nuclear deal.
+Israeli Prime Minister Benjamin Netanyahu was expected to push Trump at a meeting Wednesday to include Tehran's ballistic missile arsenal in any nuclear deal.

 47th anniversary of the Islamic Revolution in Tehran

-Trump was set to meet with Israeli Prime Minister Benjamin Netanyahu later Wednesday, with the U.S. ally expected to push for Tehran's ballistic missile arsenal to be included in any deal.
+Trump was set to meet with Israeli Prime Minister Benjamin Netanyahu later Wednesday, with Israel expected to push to include Tehran's ballistic missile arsenal in any deal.

-Iranian leaders have sought to make clear they view this as a red line.
+Iranian leaders have sought to make it clear they view that as a red line.

-People walk with Iranian national flags in Tehran on Wednesday, during a rally marking the 47th anniversary of the 1979 Islamic revolution.AFP via Getty Images
+People walk with Iranian national flags in Tehran on Wednesday during a rally marking the 47th anniversary of the 1979 Islamic revolution.AFP via Getty Images file

 The death toll from the unrest had reached nearly 7,000 people as of Tuesday, the U.S.-based Human Rights Activists News Agency said.
 The group says that it verifies each death with a network of activists on the ground in Iran and that its data goes through “multiple internal checks.”